steeles/WC_sequence/README.md

 Getting started:
 Install requirements:
+< activate virtualenv, python 2.7 >
 - open a terminal / shell,
 - navigate to this directory
 (i. e., `cd ~/WC_Sequence/` and
 - run
 `pip install -r requirements.txt` )

+- if you want to run the tests, I included a test-runner script.
+Open a terminal and make it executable on your system:
+`cmhod +x run_tests.sh`
+- then you can execute the script

 my new FR (firing rate?) sequence detector